LogoLogo

 • Fuse captures call audio.

-• Client uses a REST module to send audio to their web server.
+• Client uses a to send audio to their web server.

 • This step repeats within a given call if you're capturing more than one continuous recording during a call.
 (See Reminder below)